 – Google automatically restricts a form with file upload to the users of your domain.
 Form respondents therefore have to be authenticated with a Google Workspace account of the domain to fill in the form.

-– As owner of the Google form, if you enable file upload on your form, make sure you have sufficient Google Drive storage, as files uploaded by form respondents consume your storage quota before being owned by the library storage account.
+– As owner of the Google form, if you enable file upload on your form, make sure you have sufficient Google Drive storage, as files uploaded by form respondents consume your storage quota before being owned by the library's AODocs storage account.
 If the limit of your storage is reached, the form will be blocked until some storage is freed.

 Multiple file upload